wpfleger96/Calculator/README.md

  2. Implement a recursive implementation of the <code>Math</code> interface in the <code>RecursiveMath</code> class. the implementations for **all** the methods in this class are to be recursive.
 We will discuss how to do the addition operation recursively in class.
+Since our implementation needs to handle doubles, you may have one of your base cases handle the operation explicitly when the number that is being recursed is less than 1.

  3. Design and implement a GUI interface for your calculator app in the
     <code>Calculator</code> class using Java Swing.
 You may need to add methods